Frequently Asked Questions for the STAMP Center

 What is the STAMP Center?

 The STAMP Center is a drop-in center for any student taking a STAMP class at Gallaudet University.
 The primary purpose of the center is to offer an active learning environment which encourages students to become independent learners.
 Students may use the center to study, practice skills, and work on assignments for classes.

 How can I sign up for a one-on-one appointment?

 You are able to sign up for one-on-one appointment through Navigate.
 If you have difficulties scheduling an appointment, please email TIP@Gallaudet.edu

 If you're having trouble understanding the material that's being covered in class, our coaches can provide you a quick review of the mathematical concepts to better understanding.
-The Math Center is not a substitute for class.
+The STAMP Center is not a substitute for class.

-Who works in the Math Center?
+Who works in the STAMP Center?